wptrainingteam/finding-a-topic-for-a-wordpress-talk/README.md

 *   What is the most life altering experience you’ve had in the last five years?
 *   What is one fun thing you did this week?

-Now you have one minute to introduce your neighbor to the rest of the group. _(Instructor might want to hold up a tablet with a count-down timer)_<span style="color: #ff0000"></span>
+Now you have one minute to introduce your neighbor to the rest of the group. _(Instructor might want to hold up a tablet with a count-down timer)_

+### Introductions [Short Version]

+Let's all introduce ourselves.
+Going around the circle, each person say:

+*   Your name
+*   Your preferred pronoun
+*   Your WordPress experience
+*   What is your speaking experience, if any?
+*   What you want out of the workshop

 ### [ Why are we holding a workshop for <specific group>